Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 “When he’s not stuck single-mindedly pursuing the same thing, every time we meet…” Leela agreed.

 “Oh?”
-He tried to stick his head through the window---couldn’t.
+He tried to stick his head through the window - couldn’t.
 His head was too broad with fur and meat nowadays to fit.
 He settled for snuffling vigorously and earning a brandished spatula, but pulled out just in time.
 Such was the game.

 “See?
 Every single time, the same thing….”